Xeno333/1042/README.md

 ![v0.3.0-dev (alpha)](screenshot.png)

-### Notes on this version
-- Server mode is disabled due to multiplayer nuances, this will be fixed by beta v0.2.0

 ## Features

+_See changelog for more compleate list._

 - Mapgen with 4 biomes (tempeture areas) vast mountins and plains with deep oceans and caves
 - Unique UI with custom HUD and Invintory and in-game settings (on a per-player basis)
 - Several nodes
 - Working weather system
-- Working tools
+- Working tools (with custom system)
-- Ores
+- Ores (Iorn)
 - Achivments API
 - Some sounds
-- Basic mobs (Fish and pigs, as of last update)
+- Basic mobs Fish and pigs
-- Basic smelting and crafting recipies.
+- Basic smelting and crafting recipies
-- Hardcore mode.
+- Hardcore mode
 - Crafting
 - Weather sounds
+- Custom hunger and sprint mechanics
+- Custom tools

 ## Planned

 - Add moddable mapgen API
 - More trees and plants
 - Add More sounds and music